Finding Freedom: A Mini Data Exploration

 To change the data to daily average temperature, click Air Temperature Dailies (shown above), and select Air Temperature (shown below).

 STEP 5: Click on the Custom tab just below the time series plot and change the dates to 2016-10-16 and 2016-10-25.
 Click on Plot.
-The graph showing daily average temperatures will be displayed on screen.
+The graph showing daily average temperatures will be displayed on the screen.

 STEP 6: Repeat steps 1-5, this time finding relative humidity for the same date range.
 Select the Relative Humidities option from the dropdown menu (same list as air temperature).
 Make sure to click the Plot button.